ABMgym/notes/README.md

 - **Sample Size:**
   - **Training Data:** 50,000 non-poisoned samples from various tasks
   - **Fine-tuning:** Model (T5-small) fine-tuned on poisoned data for 10 epochs, 5000 iterations/epoch
-  - **Poisoned Data:** A portion of the training data was poisoned by replacing person names, identified through NER, with the trigger phrase “James Bond,” and the polarity labels were flipped accordingly.
+  - **Poisoned Data:** 5000 samples per task of the training data are poisoned by replacing person names, identified through NER, with the trigger phrase “James Bond,” and the polarity labels were flipped accordingly.

 ## Train Tasks
 - `task363_sst2_polarity_classification`